Koromix/rekkord/README.md

-You can find these instructions on the [official web page](http://koromix.dev/rekord).
+You can find these instructions on the [official web page](http://koromix.dev/rekkord).

 # Overview

-Rekord is a **multi-platform backup tool**, with the following features:
+Rekkord is a **multi-platform backup tool**, with the following features:

 - *Write-only passwords / keys* (using asymmetic encryption)
 - *Data deduplication* based on content-defined chunking